-CEI is working with Black Dog Institute to design and implement LifeSpan: an evidence-informed approach to suicide prevention in NSW.
+CEI worked with the Black Dog Institute to design and implement LifeSpan: an evidence-informed approach to suicide prevention in NSW.

 Despite increased interest and investment in suicide prevention, rates are not declining.
 In 2014, 2,864 Australians died by suicide – more than the national road toll.
-LifeSpan will provide more robust, evidence-informed prevention strategies to help save lives from suicide.
+LifeSpan provides more robust, evidence-informed prevention strategies to help save lives from suicide.

-CEI is working with the Black Dog Institute to:
+CEI worked with the Black Dog Institute to:

 LifeSpan is community-based, working at a local level to implement nine suicide-prevention strategies: from increasing students' understanding of mental illness, to helping GPs better identify and support at-risk individuals.
 LifeSpan's integrated systems approach is expected to prevent 21% of suicide deaths and 30% of suicide attempts.

 More information about LifeSpan can be found here.